KeyboardKit/KeyboardKit/README.md

 The `Demo` folder has a demo app that shows how to set up the main keyboard app, show keyboard status, provide in-app settings, link to system settings, apply custom styles, etc.

 The app has two keyboards - a `Keyboard` that uses KeyboardKit and a `KeyboardPro` that uses KeyboardKit Pro.
-Note that you need to enable Full Access for some features to work, like haptic feedback.
+Note that you need to enable Full Access for some features to work.

 > [!IMPORTANT]
 > The demo isn't code signed and can therefore not use an App Group to sync settings between the app and its keyboards.
 As such, the `KeyboardPro` keyboard has settings screens in the keyboard as well.